sjlamerton/gsoc-pages/2013/project-ratings/index.md

 title: Project Ratings for 2013
 ---

-The wxWidgets core developers will rate each project idea to help the students in the selection of a project.
+All of our project suggestions have both a difficulty and importance rating, set by the wxWidgets core developers to help you choose a project.

-## Difficulty
+### Difficulty

-Difficulty of each project is a rough estimation on a 1 to 10 scale, with 1 being trivial and 10 being very difficult.
+Difficulty is roughly estimated on a 1 to 10 scale.
+When looking at projects you should keep your own level of experience in mind, this can make a big difference to the difficulty.
+You should also try and pick a project which is neither too easy nor too hard.
+You need to be able to complete the project over the summer, but also have enough work to do.

-## Importance
+### Importance

-Importance is our estimation of the project importance for the wxWidgets community, it is also rated on a 1 to 10 scale, with 1 being just a trifle and 10 life changing.
+Importance is our estimation of the project importance for the wxWidgets community and it is also rated on a 1 to 10 scale.
+Projects of higher importance will have a bigger impact on wxWidgets and you are likely to get more feedback and suggestions from the community whilst working on them.